harinav/strides_Assignment/README.md

 1.Research And RoughWork.ipynb

-  Its is research analysis using different Datacleaning techniques and different Modeling technique.Its just RoughWork Analysis.
+  Its is research analysis using different Datacleaning techniques and different Modeling techniques.Its just RoughWork Analysis.

 2.Final_Solution.ipynb